Advancing Ecological Restoration Through Faster and Better Permitting

 Fund nature, not paperwork

-Leaders around the globe committed to restoring 30% of the world’s degraded ecosystems.
+Leaders around the globe are committed to restoring 30% of the world’s degraded ecosystems.
 But right now, the costs of permitting burn through up to ⅓ of a restoration project’s budget.
-We think restoration permits should take less than 1 year to approve.
 We are identifying policy and programmatic changes to speed up the approval processes for restoration projects.

 One way to protect the wetlands the Supreme Court says don't matter (NEPA Sect 101 as a way to protect WL and streams, Nov 2023)